flemingpatel/Compilers-CST8152/README.md

     - platy_tt.c

 ### Assignment 4: Parser
+    I was tasked to write a Recursive Descent Predictive Parser (RDPP) for the PLATYPUS language.
+    My First task was to modify syntactical part of the PLATYPUS Grammar(The Platypus Syntactic Specification) In order to build RDPP.
+The grammer provided was the LR grammer which is suitable for suitable for LR parsing.
+    Hence, I eliminate the left recursion and apply left factoring to convert LR grammer to LL grammer which is suitable for Recursive Descent Predictive Parser.

+    Once the grammer was modified appropriately, I convert the production rules into function which are resides in parser.c file.
+The function allowed parser to move from token to token and it identifies the syntax of the source code.
+The tokens entered the parser structure after experiencing the beginning token (the keyword PLATYPUS), and it recursively handled them until experiencing the end-of-file token.

+### Implemented and compilation source files are:
+    - buffer.c
+    - buffer.h
+    - scanner.c
+    - table.h
+    - token.h
+    - stable.c
+    - stable.h
+    - parser.c
+    - parser.h
+    - platy_tt.c

     In Parser you will find PLATYPUS Language grammar transformed into Recursive Descent Predictive Parsing (LL grammar).

 ### Author